-All this and it is only lunch time.
 By now, you will have experienced a wonderful morning.
 We know you will now be a Vatican expert.
 This we are sure is the best value way to take in The Vatican Museums and St Peter’s Basilica.
 We take great care to use the best guides in Rome to ensure that your whole experience is a pleasure and that your valuable time is filled with excellent memories.
 This is one of our most popular tours and we look forward to the day we get to welcome you and your friends!

 - Please bring an ID document for children as proof of age for the reduced price tickets.

 - In case the Basilica of St. Peter is closed for religious functions, you will spend longer time in the Vatican galleries with your private guide.
 The Basilica is a Church and as such the Vatican can decide to use it for religious functions without notice.